 4 Signs It's Time To Say 'I Love You' To Your Boyfriend Or Girlfriend

 Just like everything else, dating has a learning curve.
 Some people are fast learners.
 Others are slower.
 Some don't gather too much data on dating; others have multiple anthologies on the subject.
 In other words, some are very timid, and others like to experiment.
-I'm not just talking sexually here, but certainly the two are related.
+I'm not just talking about your physical relationship here, but certainly the two are related.

-It's really not about how many sex partners you've had; it's about how many life partnerships you've tried to establish and how many years you've devoted to past partners.
+It's really not about how many physically intimate partners you've had; it's about how many life partnerships you've tried to establish and how many years you've devoted to past partners.
 It takes time for people to get to know each other.